 INTRODUCTION

 Explore the simplicity of investing with Index Funds, which mirrors market indices like Sensex and Nifty50.
-'Index Funds Simple Hai' reflects a straightforward approach to participate in the markets, offering an accessible and beneficial investment option for every investor, whether experienced or beginner
+'Index Funds Simple Hai' reflects a straightforward approach to participate in the markets, offering an accessible and beneficial investment option for every investor, whether experienced or beginner.

 BENEFITS OF INDEX FUNDS